 1971: Extra Padding.
 Air bladders are added inside of helmets to soften the impact on the head, as it’s recognized there might be a better way than slamming your skull against hard plastic.

 2002: You Say You Want a Revolution… As the NFL’s official helmet, Riddell set out to deal with concussions with their Riddell Revolution, and players wear virtually the same helmet today.
 Not without controversy, though, over how effective the helmets actually are and how Riddell marketed them.
-But let’s face it: No matter the decade or the safety breakthrough, football’s dangerous.

 - Click Below for More Galleries